gidaszewski/gidaszewski/README.md

 ### <h2> About Me </h2>

  <h3> Junior Python developer from Argentina.
 I have 1 year of experience working with the model- template-view architectural pattern of the Django framework.
-  I possess a strong foundation in Python and have utilized various libraries for software development and data engineering, including Tkinter, PyGame, Requests, Pandas, and SQLAlchemy.
+  I possess a strong foundation in Python and have utilized various libraries for software development and data engineering, including Tkinter, PyGame, Requests, Pandas, and SQLAlchemy.</h3>

-  I am enthusiastic about expanding my skills and contributing to projects that drive innovation and growth.
+<h3> I am enthusiastic about expanding my skills and contributing to projects that drive innovation and growth.
 Seeking opportunities to further develop my expertise and collaborate with a dynamic team. </h3>

 ### <h2> Contact </h2>
   <a href = "mailto:gidaszewskifranco@gmail.com"><img height="30" width="100" src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=red" target="_blank"></a>